JetBrains/kotlin-web-site/docs/topics/generics.md

     TODO("Read a mapping of strings to arbitrary elements.")
 }

-// We saved a map with `Int`s into that file val intsFile = File("ints.dictionary")
+// We saved a map with `Int`s into this file val intsFile = File("ints.dictionary")

 // Warning: Unchecked cast: `Map<String, *>` to `Map<String, Int>`